jpsanchezg/jpsanchezg/README.md

 - 🔭 I’m studing systems engineering at Javeriana University

-- 🌱 I’m currently learning android
+- 🌱 I’m currently developing an app on android

 - ❓ Ask me about anything  [here](https://github.com/jpsanchezg/jpsanchezg/issues)

-- ⚡ Fun fact: I hate MACos
+- ⚡ Fun fact: I am a coffee addict and whenever I program I have to have a cup next to me.

 <br/>